MSGW2018/A6/knowledge-generation/crowdsourcing.md

 # What is crowdsourcing #
+The term "crowdsourcing" was coined in 2005 by Jeff Howe and Mark Robinson, editor at *Wired*, to describe how businesses were using the Internet to "outsource work to the crowd".
+Howe, who first published a definition for the term _crowdsourcing_ in a companion blog post, fist defined as:"Simply defined, crowdsourcing represents the act of a company or institution taking a function once performed by employees and outsourcing it to an undefined (and generally large) network of people in the form of an open call.
+This can take the form of peer-production (when the job is performed collaboratively), but is also often undertaken by sole individuals.
+The crucial prerequisite is the use of the open call format and the large network of potential laborers."

 Crowdsourcing is “the practice of obtaining information or input unto a task or project by enlisting the services of a large number of people, either paid or unpaid, typically via the Internet”.
 [Source](https://www.google.com/search?source=hp&ei=4PHeWuaGGMziU83DscgP&q=crowdsourcing+definition&oq=crowd&gs_l=psy-ab.3.0.35i39k1j0i203k1l9.1321.3977.0.6244.6.5.0.0.0.0.276.488.2-2.2.0....0...1c.1.64.psy-ab..4.2.485.0..0.0.vEEJdEr2hzM)
 Crowdsourcing can take place on many different levels and across various industries.
 People involved in crowdsourcing can work as paid freelancers who contribute their knowledge to bring innovation in a certain industry, or to help a certain cause.
 Others work on crowdsourcing on a voluntary basis, for instance, by reporting accidents through traffic apps to provide real-time information to app users.
 [Source](https://www.investopedia.com/terms/c/crowdsourcing.asp)